Why Write Evergreen Content

 Evergreen content is fresh and alive like the evergreen tree.
 The evergreen tree is always green all winter long even when the other trees have lost their leaves.

 It is a beautiful scene to see the evergreen tree when the rest of the forest is blanketed with snow.
 It is the only green thing around so it would be quite hard to miss.

 Evergreen Content is ALWAYS fresh and alive.

 Evergreen content is ALWAYS fresh and ALWAYS alive.
-It has no expiration date like a carton of milk or a loaf of bread.
-Evergreen content will be as current five, ten or fifteen years from now as it was when it was first written.
+It has no expiration date like a carton of milk and a loaf of bread.
+Evergreen content will be as current ten, fifteen, or twenty years from now as it was when it was first written.